mikrono/tModLoaderWiki_kr_ko/ModNPC.md

 ### public virtual void PostDraw(SpriteBatch spriteBatch, Color drawColor)

 Allows you to draw things in front of this NPC.
 This method is called even if PreDraw returns false.

+### public virtual float CanSpawn(NPCSpawnInfo spawnInfo)

+Whether or not this NPC can spawn with the given spawning conditions.
+Return the weight for the chance of this NPC to spawn compared to vanilla mobs.
+Vanilla mobs have a weight of 1.
+Returns 0 by default, which disables natural spawning.

+### public virtual int SpawnNPC(int tileX, int tileY)

+Allows you to customize how this NPC is created when it naturally spawns (for example, its position or ai array).
+Return the return value of NPC.NewNPC.
+By default this method spawns this NPC on top of the tile at the given coordinates.